The world is filled with monsters.

 Add to the superb script, the superb acting, and the superb directing some superb visual effects, superb cinematography, superb set design, and a superbly haunting musical score by Javier Navarrete, and you get a movie that is not easy to forget.
 It is a multifaceted film of worlds within worlds that works at all levels and touches one in every direction.
 We feel pity, terror, disgust, wonder, astonishment, shock, and, ultimately, hope.
 It does everything we could ask of a great motion picture.

-In its 1080, VC-1 HD DVD transfer, the film's original 1.85:1 aspect ratio fills out a 16x9 widescreen television nicely.
-The video engineers maintain deep black levels and a clear, clean screen, the picture quality looking pretty much as I remember it from its theatrical release.
-However, I am one of the few people who didn't think the movie looked all that good in a theater, the colors seeming a bit too oversaturated for my taste, the facial hues too yellowish or too orangish, and the overall appearance too glossy.
+The film's original 1.85:1 aspect ratio fills out a 16x9 widescreen television nicely in a high-bit-rate, anamorphic transfer.
+On the plus side, the black levels are very deep, and the picture quality looks pretty much as I remember it from the theater.
+However, on the minus side, I didn't think the theatrical presentation was all that good, the definition seeming a tad soft, the colors a bit oversaturated, and the overall appearance too glossy.
 Of course, I'm sure this was del Toro's intention, to present better his idea of a fantasy world within a real world.
 So, although the colors may not be entirely normal or natural, neither is the film's story entirely normal or natural.

-The organization to which I belong, the Online Film Critics Society, voted "Pan's Labyrinth" the best Foreign Language Film of 2006.
-More important, the Wife-O-Meter, who is a far more demanding critic than anyone in the OFCS, gave the film a 9.998/10 vote.
+The organization to which I belong, the Online Film Critics Society, voted "Pan's Labyrinth" the best Foreign Language Film of the year.
+What's more, the Wife-O-Meter, who is a far more demanding critic than anyone in the OFCS, gave the film a 9.998/10 vote.
 Who am I to argue?